CodeYourFuture/syllabus-archive/react/lifecycle.md

 Unmonting
 --
-This method is called when a component is being removed from the DOM:
+This method is called when a component is being removed from the DOM.

 - `componentWillUnmount()`